dscope-io/dscope-camel-snowflake/samples/mcp-snowflake-yaml/README.md

 ├── mcp/
 │   └── methods.yaml         # Tool catalogue consumed by McpMethodCatalog
 └── routes/
-  └── mcp-snowflake.yaml   # Camel YAML dsl wiring the MCP processors
+    ├── mcp-snowflake.yaml     # HTTP + SSE routing
+    └── mcp-snowflake-ws.yaml  # WebSocket routing and notification helper
 ```

 ### Editing `methods.yaml`
+- Callers provide SQL text per invocation via the `query` argument; the YAML catalog now focuses on metadata, validation, and documentation.
 - `name`: Unique identifier surfaced to MCP clients (`tools/call` → `params.name`).
 - `title`/`description`: Friendly metadata returned by `tools/list`.
-- `query`: The SQL executed by the Snowflake endpoint.
-Use Camel simple placeholders (`:#arg`) to opt into parameter binding.
 - `enableParameterBinding`: When `true`, arguments are bound safely instead of concatenated.
 - `requiredArguments`: Hard guard enforced before execution.
+Include `query` if the tool always expects callers to send SQL text.
 - `inputSchema`/`outputSchema`: JSON Schema fragments echoed in discovery responses and used for validation.
+Document the `query` property so UI clients can prompt for SQL.
 - `annotations`: Arbitrary map for categorisation/labels.

 Add new tools by appending entries to the `methods:` array.
 Each entry can also include optional keys: